escowles/recipes/_posts/2023-08-06-chicken-biryani.md

 minutes, but upon eating, it was a little too firm. the rice package recommended bringing to a boil and boiling until the water was no longer above the rice, so i might do that next time.

+2/12/2023: much closer with current mods, but overspiced and missing something at the same time. reducing chili powder, adding some garlic and cumin, and updating instructions a bit.